william-stearns/trinkeypass/README.md

-* If you're using multiple factors to log in somewhere (such as a password, an ssh key, and the passphrase to unlock that ssh key, please do not store all factors in any single place (including this Trinkey).
+* If you're using multiple factors to log in somewhere (such as a password, an ssh key, and the passphrase to unlock that ssh key, please do not store all factors in any single place (including on this Trinkey).

 ---